Zettlr/zettlr-docs/docs/core/search.md

 If you press `Enter` while the replace input is focused, Zettlr will replace the current search result and automatically highlight the next occurrence of your search term.
 Hit `Enter` repeatedly to replace multiple occurrences.
 If you want to replace all occurrences at once, you can hit `Alt+Enter` while the replace input has focus.

+> **Tip**: Just as in other editors, you can make use of variables while searching with a regular expression.
+If you search for something using a regular expression that contains at least one capturing group, you can use the variable `$1` inside your replacement text.
+Such variables will be replaced with the actual found content of the capturing groups.
+Multiple occurrences of the variable will be replaced as well.
+The number after the `\$` refers to the index of the capturing group (the second capturing group will be addressed using `\$2`, and so forth).
+[Learn more about JavaScript regular expressions here](https://codeburst.io/javascript-learn-regular-expressions-for-beginners-bb6107015d91).

 Of course, you can also use the search in Quicklook windows.
 Therefore, just click into the content of the Quicklook you want to search (to give it focus and prevent that `Cmd/Ctrl+F` triggers the search on your main file) and press `Cmd/Ctrl+F` to begin searching.

 ## Searching globally